pmerrill/PHP-JS-REST-API-Framework/README.md

       // and are passed to the endpoint as a query string.
       param: {

-        // Every source must have a default param if a call to the endpoint is triggered on click.
+        // Mst have a default param if a call to the endpoint is triggered on click.
         // See app.js $('#submit').on('click'... where default value gets assigned (~line 14).
         default: {
           name: 'search',